FluxML/Flux.jl/docs/src/training/optimisers.md

 ```

 Here we apply the weight decay to the `Descent` optimiser.
-The resultin optimser `opt` can be used as any optimiser.
+The resulting optimiser `opt` can be used as any optimiser.

 ```julia
 w = [randn(10, 10), randn(10, 10)]